shannonrylee/Lab-HOF/README.md

 ## Overview

-In this lab, you will create functions that accomplish the specified goal to practice using High Order Functions.
+In this lab, you will create functions that accomplish the specified goal to practice using Higher Order Functions.

 ## Getting Started